Nek5000/NekDoc/source/tutorials/multi_rans.rst

 The geometry is non-dimensionalized with respect to the pin diameter, :math:`D`.
 The axial extent of the inlet nozzle component is :math:`z/D=[-4.75,0.25]` and the wire-pin bundle axial dimensions are :math:`z/D=[0,12.5]`.
-The two components, therefore, have an axial overlap of :math:`\Delta z/D= 0.25`,while the lateral dimensions are conformal.
+The two components, therefore, have an axial overlap of :math:`\Delta z/D= 0.25`, while the lateral dimensions are conformal.
-The inlet nozzle has an inlet diameter of :math:`D_{in}/D=1.875`.dd
+The inlet nozzle has an inlet diameter of :math:`D_{in}/D=1.875`.

 ..
 Note::